- Invoice

 □ For ongoing business partners (clients, etc.):

-1. Share your registration number, and 2.
+1. Share your registration number, 2.
 Align on the invoice format and delivery method.

-□ Review your current documents to determine how to update them to meet invoice requirements.
+□ Review your current documents to determine how to adapt them to meet invoice requirements.

-□ Determine your invoice delivery method (e.g., providing electronic invoices).
+□ Evaluate methods for delivering invoices (e.g., providing electronic invoices).

 □ Perform system updates for POS registers, accounting, and order management systems as necessary.